 - Social Media

-All these are ways to help your site do better in the SERP with work outside of your website.
+All these are ways to help your site do better in the SERP with work outside of your dental clinic’s website.

 Quality Backlinks for Your Practice

-Since this is an SEO for dentists guide, you should obtain backlinks from others in your industry or from local news publications that highlight your practice.
+Since this is an SEO guide for dentists, you should obtain backlinks from others in your industry or from local news publications that highlight your practice.
 Obtaining backlinks can be as simple as asking any fellow practicing orthodontists, who have their own site, to link to you on theirs.
 You could even ask your suppliers for dental materials and appliances to link back to your website.

 You can check where you are obtaining backlinks from on the Ahrefs free backlink checker.